 First up, redemptions.
 These work differently from paying back a loan you’ve taken out.
 When you redeem LUSD for ETH you are actually paying off the debt of the riskiest troves, in exchange for an equal amount of the trove’s ETH collateral.
 Users can redeem LUSD for ETH at any time without any size restrictions, but the aforementioned floating redemption fee will dictate the cost of the transaction.

-The first troves to be redeemed against are those closest to the minimum collateral ratio of 110%.
+The riskiets troves - those closest to the 110% collateral ratio - are the first to be redeemed against.
 Owners of the affected troves don’t incur any losses, but their ETH exposure is reduced by the same amount that their loan was effectively paid back for them.
-If users wish to avoid being redeemed against then all they have to do is maintain enough collateral in their trove to put them comfortably above the MCR.
+If users wish to avoid being redeemed against then all they have to do is maintain enough collateral to put them comfortably above the riskiest troves.

 In the case of a trove’s collateral ratio falling below the 110% minimum, it is then eligible for liquidation, which can be performed by anyone.
-Initiating the liquidation will require a liquidator to cover gas costs, so to compensate for this they receive 200 LUSD and a small percentage of the collateral that was liquidated, making it a profitable activity.
+Initiating the liquidation will require a liquidator to cover gas costs, so to compensate for this they receive 200 LUSD and 0.5% of the collateral that was liquidated, making it a profitable activity.

 The remainder of the liquidated ETH goes to the Stability pool, which makes it an excellent option for sneakily scooping up ETH exposure during dips when liquidations are high.
 Basically, LUSD holders can deposit into the Stability pool and provide liquidity for troves to be liquidated.
-If you like cheap ETH exposure, there’s arguably no better way to get it than from this pool.
+If you like cheap ETH exposure, there’s arguably no better way to get it than from this pool, which essentially buys ETH at a 10% discount every time someone is liquidated.
 As you can see in the chart below, the Stability pool APR’s spike up during large sell offs like we experienced earlier this summer.